DennisD2/vxiclient/core/README.md

 The idea of this project is to offer control of VXI devices via GPIB or LAN.
 The code has four major layers:

+NOTE: this is work in progress; Basic level and device level are usable.
+Boundaries are work in progress and the frontend layer is like a PoC.

-* vxiclient-core: Basic access and device level.
-Basic access is via:
+## vxiclient-core: Basic access to devices

+Basic access can be done via:
-	* Serial,
+* Serial
 * GPIB over serial
 * LAN using ONC/RPC)

-  Device level supports for now only HP devices
+Device level supports for now mostly HP devices:
+* HP E1300 Mainframe
-  	* HP E1326 Voltmeter
+* HP E1326 Multimeter
+* HP E1411 Multimeter
 * HP E1333 Counter
 * HP E1340 Arbitrary Frequency Generator

-  and several other devices.

-  REST API to access the devices using simple REST calls
+* HP E1345 Relay Multiplexer
+* HP E1351 FET Multiplexer

+* HP 3478 Multimeter

+All devices are exposed as REST services.

+## vxiclient-web: Frontend application
-* vxiclient-web: Frontend application written in JavaScript accessing devices via REST API
+This application written in JavaScript (Angular) allows accessing devices via their exposed REST API.

-NOTE: this is work in progress; Basic level and device level are usable.
-Boundaries are work in progress and the frontend layer is like a PoC.

-# Basic access layer (vxiclient-core)

 A file vxiserver.properties contains information about devices.
 The following lines describe two mainframes, one accessible via GPIB over Serial connector, the other one accessible via LAN.